bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Well, not immediately, but it is something that we even written about.
 `Lightning`privacy.com, me, Ben Carman, Paul Miller, a few other people, Evan Kludis, we worked on this.
-We actually, both T-Bass and Dusty came and presented some of their concepts to our research group while we were going through it.
+We actually, both Tbast and Dusty came and presented some of their concepts to our research group while we were going through it.
 And this is one of the biggest things that we're interested in the most when we actually get splicing and we can use it, is the concept of being able to do coin joins from splicing rounds.
 I mean, not just for privacy standpoint, but also a scalability standpoint, too.
 I mean, I think some of the free rate stuff kind of shows that, you know, we sort of need collaborative transactions to be able to help scale Bitcoin on chain usage even more.